Prospect Researchers of Pennsylvania local chapter of Apra

 Section E - Structure of the Board

 President – chairs all meetings, acts as spokesperson for the membership of the local chapter; sets and distributes the agenda for Board meetings; files the Apra board member and chapter demographics reports; and attends Chapter Leader conference calls organized by Apra.

 Secretary – takes minutes at all meetings; distributes meeting minutes to the Board and to the membership-at-large; oversees the election process; oversees annual Apra PA Distinguished Service Award; and maintains official documents, including the bylaws and strategic plan.

-Treasurer – handles the financial accounts for Apra PA and is responsible for filing the federal form 990 and the Apra financial report.
+Treasurer – handles the financial accounts for Apra PA; responsible for filing the federal form 990 and the Apra financial report; and creates a yearly budget and financial goals that are approved by the entire board, which should be completed in December for the upcoming year.

 In order to comply with Illinois law (Apra headquarters location), the chapter requires a minimum of three active officers.
 In a circumstance where the board is understaffed, the Secretary and Treasurer positions may be combined until such time as an additional officer joins the board and assumes one of the roles.
 The combined Secretary/Treasurer position incorporates all of the roles and responsibilities outlined above under both positions.

 Board of Directors:

 Membership Director – maintains the membership list, provides information to the Membership Director of the Apra Board and to the Apra office; administers the mentoring/skill sharing program; organizes the Professional Development Grant drawing; and coordinates the annual membership drive.